Brandon Lowe Preview, Player Props: Rays vs. Yankees

 Brandon Lowe At The Plate

-- In 34.1% of his games this year, Lowe has had at least one RBI.
-He's picked up more than one in 17.6% and driven in three or more of his team's runs in five contests.
+- Lowe has picked up an RBI in 33.7% of his games this season, with more than one RBI in 17.4% of his games.
+He has also produced three or more runs in five contests.

-- He has scored a run in 30 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.